 A review of statistical procedures and research designs used in criminal justice research.
 Introduction to the stages of the research process including design, data collection, analysis, and presentation.
 Required of all criminal justice majors.
-Prerequisite: CRJS 110 Introduction to Criminal Justice or permission of instructor. (formerly CRJS 218)
+Prerequisite: CRJS 110 Introduction to Criminal Justice or eligibility as determined by instructor after first day of class. (formerly CRJS 218)